alokg-812/IIT-Madras/MAD2/Week9/README.md

 ### Problem with Long-Running Tasks

-Let’s say your app does face recognition when a photo is uploaded.
+Let’s say an app does face recognition when a photo is uploaded.

 * That process is **CPU intensive**.
 * Takes **a few seconds or more** to finish.